seenode/example-flask/README.md

 ### Key Features on Seenode

 *   **Production-Ready**: By using Gunicorn in the start command, you are running a production-grade server without any complex configuration.
 *   **Port Binding**: This example is configured to listen on port 80.
-Ensure your application code binds to this port, or whatever port you set when deploying your application.
+Set the Port field in the Seenode dashboard to `80` to match.
 *   **Seamless Scaling**: Scale your service horizontally or vertically with a few clicks from the Seenode dashboard as your traffic grows.